46-neko/copypastabot/README.md

 1- Download the source code

-2- Install Python 3 on your machine (I would recommend Linux)
+2- Install Python 3 on your machine (I would recommend Linux or at least Windows Sub-System)

 3- Install pip